 It’s the fruit you sometimes forget is a fruit!
 It’s the avocado and it’s good for you.
 Yes, it has fat.
 But it has the monounsaturated kind which helps promote healthy blood flow so it’s good for your heart.
 Studies have also shown avocados can lower cholesterol and triglyceride levels.

 Avocados also contain fiber, potassium, magnesium, folate, and vitamins B6, C, E, and K. They are naturally cholesterol- and sodium-free and eating them with certain foods helps your body do a better job of absorbing the nutrients from those foods.
-For example, studies show eating avocados or avocado oil with vegetables can dramatically increase your intake of antioxidants from those vegetables.
+For example, one study published in the Journal of Nutrition showed that adding avocados or avocado oil to salads or salsa enhanced the absorption of carotenoids (namely, lycopene, alpha-carotene, beta-carotene, and lutein) from those vegetables.

 Go Beyond the Guacamole!